The-Chaos-Consortium/chaos-and-conquest/docs/backgrounds/pathfinder.md

 You’ve never been one for the hustle and bustle of the cities - you feel alive within the forests of the lands, surviving off whatever you can find and hunt.

 ***Equipment***
-- Longbow - d8 dmg, two hands, 3 slots
+- Longbow - d8 damage, two hands, 3 slots
 - Ammo
-- Short Sword - d6 dmg
+- Short Sword - d6 damage
-- Trap - d6 dmg, on failed STR save stuck
+- Trap - d6 damage, on failed STR save stuck

 ***Talents***: Survival, Herbalism, Stealth
 ## (3) Bounty Hunter
 Some idiot is always trying to run and some other idiot is always willing to pay money for the first idiot to be brought back.

 ***Equipment***
-- Pistol - d6+1 dmg, loud, 2 slots
+- Pistol - d6+1 damage, loud, 2 slots
 - Ammo
 - Sturdy rope
 - Manacles